 Homemade cranberry sauce is the perfect make-ahead Thanksgiving side dish.

-When stored properly, it lasts for what seems like forever in the refrigerator.
-If necessary, you can make cranberry sauce up to 10 days before you want to serve it.
-However, for the freshest-tasting cranberry sauce, I recommend making it 1-2 days before Thanksgiving.
+When stored properly, it can last for up to 2 weeks in the refrigerator.
+However, for the freshest-tasting cranberry sauce, I recommend making it up to one week before Thanksgiving.

 Frequently Asked Questions

-Cranberry sauce is meant to be served as a chilled dish.
-If you don't like it cold, I recommend serving it at room temperature.
+Cranberry sauce is typically served chilled.
+If you prefer it not cold, consider serving it at room temperature.